Skip to main content

 Context

-This ADR aims to formalise and write down the Platform Engineering team’s desired end state for the process by which applications (and the platform itself) go from source code to a production system serving users.
+This ADR aims to document the Platform Engineering team's goal state for the process applications(and the platform itself) go through to get from source code to a production system.
 Most of the thinking and debate over this has happened between June 2025 and October 2025, in various documents, conversations, and team meetings.
 The final structure we are documenting here is the product of team design sessions on 15th October 2025.

 The problem

-In June 2024 we had an IT Health Check conducted which flagged some critical vulnerabilities in the fundamental architecture of our CI/CD processes.
+In June 2024 we had an IT Health Check conducted that flagged some critical vulnerabilities in the fundamental architecture of our CI/CD processes.
 In April 2025, we also carried out some user research with the application teams, our senior management team, and ourselves to learn about the pain points involved with our current setup.

 Technology choice

-In the lead up to making the decisions being documented here, we went through a small number of investigations to choose the technologies we wanted to use.
+In the lead up to making the decisions documented here, we went through a small number of investigations to select the technologies we wanted to use.
 We did this knowing from experience that we would be able to solve the problems we would need to solve using whatever technologies we chose.

 The researched culminated in us deciding to use Concourse CI as our CI/CD tool of choice.